 The Clinical program admits new students to a program of full-time study once a year at the beginning of the fall semester.
 All application materials should be submitted to the Admissions Office of the Graduate School by December 1.

 Our program is committed to equity and inclusion of students who are traditionally underrepresented in psychology.
-As a tangible step towards this goal, the faculty voted to suspend use of the GRE in admissions decisions for the 2021 and 2022 admission cycles.
-The GRE General test (verbal, quantitative, and writing) and psychology subject test are not required, and scores will not be accepted, in the application to the Clinical Psychology PhD Program during this suspension period.
-As we will neither accept nor review GRE scores, do not submit them through the formal submission portal or directly to individual faculty members.
+As a tangible step towards this goal, the faculty voted to suspend use of the GRE in the upcoming admissions cycle.
+The GRE General test (verbal, quantitative, and writing) and psychology subject test are not required, and scores will neither be accepted nor considered.
+Please do not submit them through the formal submission portal or directly to individual faculty members.

 Admission to the graduate program supports our clinical scientist training mission.
 The following serve as examples of information considered in the admissions process: